The first Agile in the Ether Conference was on Friday 17th May 2019

 Apart from the coaching he does in the UK, Abisọla also takes a keen interest in the tech scene in his country of origin, Nigeria, where he co-founded an oil and gas analytics business and also has invested in a number of early-stage startups.

 He invests a lot of time with digital leaders, helping them to build and foster high-performing teams, and is convinced that diverse teams make the best products.

 We often talk about agile transformations in organisations in the same breath as about people.
 “It’s about the people”, we say.
 Very often the forgotten minority in organisations don’t have a voice in what transformation means for them and they become – at best – spectators in the process.

 This talk will give some hints and tips to anyone working with organisations on their agile/digital transformation journeys on how to ensure that the silent minority are included.
 Hopefully with a degree of authenticity from someone who falls in this category.

 Tess is a People Consultant who empowers diverse teams to create an inclusive environment where everyone can thrive.

-Tess previously spent many years working in product development teams at the Guardian, Comic Relief, and FutureLearn, where she eventually became Director of People and Culture due to her passion for building great teams and supporting them to be the best they can be!
+Tess previously spent many years working in product development teams at the Guardian, Comic Relief, and FutureLearn, where they eventually became Director of People and Culture due to their passion for building great teams and supporting them to be the best they can be!

-She also runs Collaborative Future, a venture that combines her people and product experience with the aim of bringing diverse groups together to collaborate on ideas and solutions for creating a more equitable society.
+They also run Collaborative Future, a venture that combines their people and product experience with the aim of bringing diverse groups together to collaborate on ideas and solutions for creating a more equitable society.